PrimeCodeLabs/data-ferret/README.md

 ## Contributing

-If you're interested in contributing, please submit a pull request.
-All contributions are welcome!
+Contributions are welcome!
+Feel free to submit a pull request.

 ## License